 My books don’t really have heroes so that’s a tough one.
 The characters all tend to be flawed but to a different degree.
 My travels in Thailand have given me a profound affection and respect for the women of the country.
 I wince when I hear people describe bar girls as prostitutes.
 Most are dealt a tough hand in life and deal with it the only way they can.

-I don’t see much difference between a Thai girl looking for a westerner to take care of them in the bars of Pattaya and a western woman hanging round the night clubs of Britain hoping to bag a professional footballer.
+I don’t see much difference between a Thai girl looking for a westerner to take care of them in the bars of Pattaya and a western woman hanging around the nightclubs of Britain hoping to bag a professional footballer.
 If there is a difference it’s that the westerner has more alternative options.

 As a result I tend to write the female characters with a little more empathy and they tend to be strong and driven.
 My favourite character is Pom from Thai Lottery, but if I explained why it might just spoil the plot.